The Accidental Canadian

 The Person Behind the Pages

 American travel writer based in Southern California.
-Has been visiting Canada for 15 years, driven the entire Trans-Canada Highway, visited all 10 provinces and 2 territories, skied Whistler more times than he can count, and eaten enough poutine to have strong opinions about cheese curds.
+Has been visiting Canada since 1987 — first crossed the border as a teenager for a legal drink in Montréal — driven the entire Trans-Canada Highway, visited all 10 provinces and 2 territories, skied Whistler more times than he can count, and eaten enough poutine to have strong opinions about cheese curds.
 Thinks Montreal is better than Toronto, Jasper is better than Banff, and Quebec City in February is one of the most underrated travel experiences in North America.
 Writes about Canada because it's the most underestimated country in the world by the people who share a border with it.

 What You'll Never Find Here